pmreddy87/terraform-aws-ecs-cluster/README.md

 # terraform-aws-ecs-cluster
-A terraform module to create an ECS cluster
+A terraform module to provision AWS ECS Cluster